pymupdf/PyMuPDF-Optional-Material/docs/installation.rst

 Adjust the setup.py script as necessary.
 E.g. make sure that
   * the include directory is correctly set in sync with your directory structure
   * the object code libraries are correctly defined

+.. versionchanged:: 1.14.17
+   We have changed the installation material so that it more closely resembles the original generation process.
+Also, sites which are generating PyMuPDF to provide it as part of their operating system, cannot properly handle automatically generated content.
+This means that

+   * Pre-generated interface files ``fitz.py`` and ``fitz_wrap.c`` are **no longer included** in the installation material.
+   * You need a working `SWIG <https://www.swig.org/>`_ installation to generate these interface files.

 Now perform a ``python setup.py install``.